Music Doing Good with Instruments

 Music Doing Good with Instruments grants gently-used instruments to underserved students and underfunded school districts.

 Where music programs are scaled back or eliminated, instruments are often scarce.
-By partnering with individuals, organizations, and retail vendors, Music Doing Good with Instruments collects, refurbishes, and redistributes instruments to Houston-area children and underfunded schools.
+By partnering with individuals, organizations, and retail vendors, Music Doing Good with Instruments collects, refurbishes, and redistributes instruments to underserved students and underfunded schools in the greater Houston area.
 Strings, brass, percussion and woodwind instruments are needed for budding young musicians.

 Numerous studies have verified that children who learn a musical instrument, music appreciation and musical performance, demonstrate higher academic scores specifically in math, science and languages.
 As music programs continue to disappear from the classrooms, Music Doing Good assists in filling the gaps.
 We believe that education in music is not a luxury — it is a necessity.